mayataka/mayataka/index.md

 ## Selected Research Projects
 ### Whole-body model predictive control (MPC) via online switching time optimization (STO)
-This project presents a novel whole-body MPC in which the future trajectory and switching times (contact timings) are simultaneously optimized online.
+This project presents a novel whole-body MPC in which the future trajectory and switching times (contact timings) are simultaneously optimized online, which pushes the ability of the whole-body MPC.
-We demonstrate that the proposed approach extends the ability of whole-body MPC through experiments.

 Figure: Comparison between the proposed MPC-STO and the conventional MPC.